COVID: New Zealand airport worker tests positive | DW | 20.04.2021

 The news comes barely 24 hours after New Zealand and Australia opened their travel bubble.

-New Zealand Prime Minister Jacinda Ardern told reporters the virus was detected in a cleaner who boards aircraft to clean them after they have arrived carrying passengers from countries considered COVID-19 "red zones."
+New Zealand Prime Minister Jacinda Ardern told reporters the virus was detected in a person who boards aircraft to clean them after they have arrived carrying passengers from countries considered COVID-19 "red zones."

 The infected worker was fully vaccinated for the virus.